 At best, grades motivate you to learn as much as you can.

-At their worst, grades make you feel bad about yourself, question your life goals and detest learning.
+In the worst-case scenario, grades make you feel bad about yourself, question your life goals and hate school.
 When thinking about grades, keep a few things in mind.

-Grades don't always indicate how much you're getting out of this class, or school in general.
+Grades don't always indicate how much you're getting out of a class, or school in general.
 When you were in elementary school and high school, teachers and parents used grades to help keep you on task and unearth your talents.
 But you are now an adult.
 It is your responsibility to learn as much as you can, keep yourself on task and uncover your passions.
 Grades may help you do this, but grades aren't your only guide on this road.
 As an adult, you need to push yourself to learn - without the reward or punishment of a grade.
 Getting As on assignments shouldn't be a reason to tell yourself, "I am a master at this.
-I don't need to try anymore."
+I don't need to try anymore.
+I'm checking out."
 You're not a master yet.
 An A means you're exceptional for storytellers at this stage of their careers.
 You're likely not ready to win a Pulitzer yet.
 Keep working hard until you do.
 Likewise, getting Cs shouldn't be a reason to give up.
 In fact, a C makes sense.
 That's an average grade, and you just started doing this.
 Telling stories through words and images takes practice.
 After all, there are no child prodigies when it comes to writing.

-That said, I take a lot of time to make my grading policy transparent.
+I take a lot of time to make my grading policy transparent.
 You will receive a rubric for each assignment, along with an explanation of potential point deductions.
 I will always evaluate your work and provide you with an explanation of why you've earned your grade.
 Your first assignment is worth less than latter ones.
 After all, as you learn, you should get better.
 The in-class writing assignments are purely for practice.
 I will look at them.
 But you either earn an A for putting some degree of effort into it and an F if you don't.
+To make use of the MWF time slot, there will be two out-of-class assignments this semester.
+You will be expected to complete the assignment independently during those class periods.
+We will not meet as a group on those days.
 Please remember that I do not grade based on effort alone.
-I will not give you an A on one of the outside assignments simply because you tried your best.
+I will not give you an A on one of the assignments simply because you tried your best.

-A C is average, and average doesn't mean bad.

 Quizzes on the readings will occur nearly every week.
 You are expected to read your assignments before class begins.
 News quizzes will also occur throughout the semester.
 Sometimes, you will be able to find the answers online for these quizzes.
 Other times, I will expect you to know the answers because you should be consuming news regularly in your spare time.
 Grade disputes:

 You may not agree with a grade I give you.
 If you think you deserve a better grade, you must write one to two paragraphs explaining why and visit me in my office to discuss the matter.
 Again, you must visit me in person.
 Do not email me the explanation and expect me to respond.
 Do not argue your point after class on the day I return an assignment.
 You have a one-week window after I return an assignment to dispute a grade.
 After that, I will not change a grade for any reason.
 Rewrite Policy: